dante-saggin/udacity-devops-capstone/kubernetes-resources/README.md

-Blue/green Deployment Example
+Blue/green Deployment
 =================================================

-> Here is  release a new version of a single service using the blue/green deployment strategy.
+> Deploy flask-app using the blue/green deployment strategy.

 ## How it happens